galaxyproject/galaxy-helm/README.md

   scenarios, there is no straightforward upgrade path.
 The Galaxy chart will have to be uninstalled, the `galaxy-deps` chart installed, and subsequently, Galaxy can be reinstalled.

+## Releasing

+Releases are automated via GitHub Actions and gated by a manual approval step.
+Maintainers should see [`docs/release-process.md`](docs/release-process.md) for the full release workflow, versioning rules, and required repository configuration.